 Q.3.
 What were the main causes of India’s agricultural stagnation during the colonial period?

 Ans.
 Under the colonial rule, India was basically an agrarian economy, employing nearly 85% of its population.
 Nevertheless, the growth of the agriculture sector was meager.
 The following are the causes explaining stagnancy in Indian agriculture sector during the colonial rule:

-3. Lack of Irrigation Facilities and Resources: Besides the above factors, Indian agricultural sector also faced lack of irrigation facilities, insignificant use of fertilisers, lack of investment, frequent famines and other natural calamities, etc. that further exaggerated the agricultural performance and made it more vulnerable.
+(c) Lack of Irrigation Facilities and Resources: Besides the above factors, Indian agricultural sector also faced lack of irrigation facilities, insignificant use of fertilizers, lack of investment, frequent famines and other natural calamities, etc. that further exaggerated the agricultural performance and made it more vulnerable.